 Can Chicken Eat Oranges?
+(Benefits, Risks, and Feeding Tips)

-Chickens are omnivores; they eat plant and animal sources.
 Some thought chickens were herbivores, but they are not— they devour bugs and small animals that they can catch with their beaks.

-Chickens Likes Fruits: Can Chicken Eat Oranges?
+Chickens Like Fruits: Can Chicken Eat Oranges?

 chickens eat oranges